 Edexcel Drama promotes self-confidence.
 It develops an emotional intelligence whilst fostering crucial team working skills.
 During Year 7, the pupils explore the use of the Keywords through schemes of work such as The Haunted Lift and Blood Brothers.
 Drama is taught once a week in form groups at Key Stage 3.
 Year 8 attend the actual Year 11 performance exams.

 At GCSE and A-level the curriculum is enriched with opportunities to attend live theatre performances and technical theatre workshops.
 These inspire students in the creation of their own performances – enhancing their theatrical knowledge and creativity.
 Year 9 students also take part in a Year 6 primary liaison project where they become positive role-models.
 Many students have continued to study the Arts at University and we currently have ex-students that perform regularly in the West End and TV.
-We consistently achieve 100% pass rates at Key Stage 5, and last year all of our Year 12 Drama students achieved higher than expected A*-C grades.
-The Head of department is also a visiting examiner for Edexcel GCSE Drama Unit 3.
-Suport is provided in the form of coursework clinics and the setting of SMART targets.
+We consistently achieve 100% pass rates at Key Stage 5, and 36% of the cohort at GCSE level achieved A*-A. The Head of department continues to be a visiting examiner for Edexcel GCSE Drama Unit 3.
+Support is provided in the form of coursework clinics and the setting of SMART targets.
 Many of our sixth form students facilitate lower school classes.

 The students are provided with visits such as the Harry Potter Studios and the BBFC.
 The information gained is then put into practice with the creation of a magazine front page (using Lucid Press) and their own short films (using IMovie).
 Previous exams have explored the Sci-Fi Genre and the News.